Last updated: 26 August 2020

 Buying a property cheaply means that once you have injected new life into it, you should hopefully be able to sell it on for much more than you originally paid.

 One of the most appealing things about property development is that anyone can do it.
 You do not need any qualifications or training to get started.
 Anyone can become a property developer simply by buying a house then selling it on for a profit.

 Plus if you get it right the financial rewards can be substantial, particularly when you start to build a portfolio of renovated property that has been sold on or rented out.

-It is not worth even considering property development unless you are in a very stable financial position.
+It is not worth even considering how to get into property development unless you are in a very stable financial position.

 Taking on a property to develop is a serious commitment, and if you get it wrong, you could end up in a lot of debt with a property you cannot shift, and even face losing your home.

 Property development will almost always incur unforeseen costs, so you will need to set aside cash to make sure you are able to cope with them.